acmucsd/Element.AI/README.md

 Designed by ACM AI at UCSD

-Competition to be hosted in Fall 2022
+Competition to be hosted in Winter Quarter 2023

 ## Instructions